• Skip to primary navigation

 This vibrant Salad makes a fantastic side dish but is equally yummy as a starter or main.

 This recipe is adapted from an old Ottolenghi and Sami Tamimi recipe and as you can expect there are layers of incredible flavours and textures.
-Here is their salad in case you want to give that a go.

 In my salad, I add herbs and spices to the Pumpkin before baking it in the oven and I also add some Yoghurt, Garlic and Honey to the dressing.